 The principal/director and faculty reserve the right to place a child in a class to ensure the best interests of the child.
-Saint Timothy does not accept parent requests for specific teachers.

 ATTENDANCE

 ABSENCE/TARDINESS/LEAVING SCHOOL

 Regular attendance in the program is strongly encouraged for setting the groundwork for a successful school experience.
 Neither the school, the Diocese, the Office of Catholic Schools, nor any of its employees/staff are responsible for ensuring actual attendance; this is the responsibility of the child's parent(s)/guardian(s).